You want your work to make a positive impact on people and your community. We’ll help you get where you’re going.

 - Gender Issues in Counseling

-You’ll also be required to complete a counseling practicum and two internships in this program.
-These will allow you to get supervised clinical experience, which can help you develop your assessment and consultation skills in real-life situations.
+You’ll also be required to complete a counseling practicum and two internships in while pursuing your Christian Master’s in Clinical Counseling at the Charlotte campus.
+These will allow you to get supervised clinical experience, which can help you develop your assessment and consultation skills in real-life situations as you prepare to work as a mental health counselor.

 Download course description (PDF) »

-Individuals who complete the coursework for the M.A. – Clinical Mental Health Counseling program at Montreat College meet the education requirements set forth by the N.C.
+Individuals who complete our Clinical Mental Health Counseling courses in Charlotte, N.C., meet the education requirements set forth by the N.C.
 Board of Licensed Professional Counselors to obtain a Licensed Professional Counselors Association (LPCA) license.

 A program designed for the adult learner.

-The faculty at Montreat College understands that keeping up with your personal life and coursework can be a challenge.
-That’s why we offer class schedules conducive to family life, including a convenient one-night-a-week curriculum, which allows you to earn your Master’s degree in just three years.
+Faculty members in our master’s degree in counseling program understand that keeping up with your personal life and coursework can be a challenge.
+That’s why we offer class schedules conducive to family life, including a convenient one-night-a-week curriculum, which allows you to earn your Clinical Mental Health Counseling degree in just three years.

 If you’d like to make a real difference in people’s lives, then a mental health counseling degree from Montreat College – Charlotte could be the answer.